Inkshaded/digital-media-archiving-system/Patterns.md

 main.py : Application root
 ```
 ### Open/Closed Principle
-Storage, RecordStore, and FileSelector can all be extended, as they are utilized by the controller in main.py through their abstract interfaces, as defined in controller_interface.py.
+Storage, RecordStore, and FileSelector can all be extended, as they are utilized by the controller in app.py through their abstract interfaces.
 Additionally, this means that if an additional implementation were added to, say, store files in the cloud, the local_storage.py implementation could remain unchanged.

 ### Liskov Substitution Principle